 - You can specify the assignee when both of the following are true: - The name of the service option group is Handheld Devices. - The estimated cost of the service option in the third row of the group is 300 monetary units.

-\$(\.sog['Handheld Devices'].serviceoption[3].estimatedCost==300)
+For a global policy: \$(.sog['Handheld Devices'].serviceoption[3].estimatedCost==300)